leejoonli/code-every-day/log.md

 ## Thoughts

 Running into a lot of errors concerning aws config and credentials files.
 There are different ways to set the access key id and secret access key but I wanted to try setting those the preferred way.
 It seems like the most common way of setting this up is through shared config and credential files but I think I'm missing something because I'm running into an error when I use `terraform plan`.
 It says it can't find the region set in the config file.
 And as I was going through the aws documentation, it looks like I might have to install the aws cli.

+# Day 195 (9/28/2022)

+## Terraform

+Practiced Terraform.

+## Thoughts

+Got through the error from yesterday.
+Was able to create environmental variables instead of shared config/credentials.
+Want to try succeeding in the latter option but I'm running into some kind of permissions error on powershell which may be avoided using cmd or some command.
+Will look into that later.
+Was able to create an instance, vpc, and a subnet using the terraform command.
+Will continue practicing.